wedaa/LongTail-Log-Analysis/README.md

 level analysis of brute force attacks, which is the real reason I wrote LongTail.

-11) Can I "googlefy" my account/password pairs?
+11) NOT GOING TO HAPPEN.
+Can I "googlefy" my account/password pairs?

 12) DONE.
 I need to fix the graph on non-root accounts to filter out the root attempts...